alcachofa/Rococo/README.md

 # Rococo

-A dark, personal, warm theme for TextMate and Sublime Text.
+A dark, personal, warm theme for TextMate.

 I don't like bright-on-dark themes, they burn my eyes, then: